flukeout/pixeldrift/notes.md

 ###TODO TODO

+Fix z-indexing

+* someething weird between .line, .car and .skids

 BUGS

 * When you go faster than your best lap, it shows the delta as -0.000 even though there is a bigger diff

+Ghosts

+* Change to record inputs intead of position
+  * Will need starting x,y,z, rotation etc then just controls
+* Fix ghosts not loading for levels

 Ease of Experience